-Of the 946 acres of habitat acquired to date, 296 acres (Hayashi property) are located in the eastern Carbon Canyon area of the City of Brea.
-The other four properties (Saddle Creek South, Ferber Ranch, O'Neill Oaks, and Hafen), totaling 650 acres, are located in the unincorporated area of Orange County near Trabuco Canyon, north of the City of Rancho Santa Margarita.
-Approximately 125 acres of additional acquisition would target undeveloped land with important biological resources, which may be located in either incorporated or unincorporated areas of the county.
+Of the total 1,296 acres of Preserves acquired by OCTA, 299 acres (Hayashi property) are located in the eastern Carbon Canyon area of the City of Brea and 151 acres (Aliso Canyon property) are located east of Pacific Coast Highway in the City of Laguna Beach.
+There are four properties (Saddle Creek South, Ferber Ranch, O'Neill Oaks, and Hafen), totaling 643 acres, located in the unincorporated area of Orange County near Trabuco Canyon, north of the City of Rancho Santa Margarita.
+The 204-acre MacPherson property is located in unincorporated Orange County east of the cities of Orange and Irvine.

 In 2007, the City of Brea amended its general plan to reduce development intensity in the Carbon Canyon area and protect hillsides and ridgelines.
 The estimated allowable development on the Hayashi property is 15 residential units (Table 4.11-1).
-The city's Housing Element of the general plan emphasizes the use of vacant, underutilized, and mixed-use sites in the western area and on land with existing entitlements (City of Brea 2008).
+The City's Housing Element of the general plan emphasizes the use of vacant, underutilized, and mixed-use sites in the western area and on land with existing entitlements (City of Brea 2008).
 Accordingly, the potential loss of 15 units on undeveloped land with potentially sensitive biological resources is consistent with the general plan and does not significantly affect the city's ability to support future growth in population and housing.